 Promthep Cape at the southernmost point of Phuket island seems to be an absolutely irresistible spot for a good old-fashioned sunset photo.
 This landmark has always been the meeting point for a good hundred tourists, mostly Thai, to line up on the west facing coastline with cameras ready.
 Huge colorful buses download a horde of daily tourists hungry for a picture and the place starts buzzing with flash all directions.
-It's actually funny to see how many people take sunset photos with a flash!
+It’s actually funny to see how many people take sunset photos with a flash! by the way you might need to take a car or taxi to their, so your might need some of phuket car rental for rent a car.

 With its elevated location and few small islands nearby, Promthep Cape is certainly a nice place to see a sunset, but it is not really amazing.
 Watching the crowd is almost more entertaining: most people are texting of playing facebook games while waiting for the six o’clock moment.